Rinzii/snap/SECURITY.md

 ## 1. Introduction

-This security policy outlines the procedures and guidelines for reporting vulnerabilities and managing security issues related to the CCMath library.
+This security policy outlines the procedures and guidelines for reporting vulnerabilities and managing security issues related to the Snap library.
 Our commitment is to provide only the essential support necessary to maintain the security of this project.

 ## 2. Supported Versions